|

 and brick building is unique in appearance.
 It even has a rear

 apse which cleverly housed the Torah.
+The original

 ceiling was painted sky blue with gold stars, emulating the Gates